emilbang/monitoring-master/README.md

 Note that the service won't be available until nginx has generated new Diffie Helman keys, this might take a few minutes.

-The Chronograf interface will then be available the root endpoint.
+The Chronograf interface will then be available on the root endpoint.

 ## Dependencies
 * **make**